thezhe/Ultimate-Overdive/README.md

 # Ultimate-Overdive
-LTspice model of my ideal overdrive pedal
-## Inspiration
+## Idea Dependency Graph
 [Trainwreck Express](en.wikipedia.org/wiki/Trainwreck_Circuits) (Amp) -> [Ethos TWE-1 Overdrive](customtonesinc.com/home.html) (Amp Sim Pedal) -> [Derailer Overdrive](pedalpcb.com/product/derailer/) (Pedal Clone) -> this project

-Many guitar overdrive pedals sound harsh and dynamically flat.
-To fulfill my desire for a low voltage, solid state plexi-like tone, I am making this project.
-The design of this pedal is focused on high quality opamps that drive clipping diodes in a minimally complex circuit.
+## Background
+Overdrive pedals tend to kill dynamics.
+The goal of this project is to create a solid state plexi-like pedal with minimal components.
+In other words, 9v power, a single opamp, and low pass tone control.
+The tone relies on high quality opamps driving a carefully placed diodes, resistors, and capacitors.